 “The Royal Navy and Marines no longer need to tackle France.
 Instead, from now, at whatever cost, capture the sea power of the North Sea.
 Make Denmark and Hansa regret that they shouldn’t have stepped into this battle!”

 “Of course, your majesty!”

 While I ordered to be defensive on the lands, I’ve ordered the Royal Navy and 10,000 marines to attack Denmark, instead of putting the in the Netherlands.
-Of course, they would surely have put a lot of defense in their mainlands, but they didn’t pick someone their own size.
+Of course, they would surely have put a lot of defense in their mainlands, but they didn’t pick someone their size.

 The Danish Navy!
 Ha!
 They’re no match for the Royal Navy and the privateers of the West and East India Company.
-While the Scandinavian Vikings were only quarreling with each other at the North Sea only, the United Kingdom’s Royal Navy and privateers of both companies have had countless far sea voyage experiences in Atlantic, Pacific, and Indian Oceans.
+While the Scandinavian Vikings were only quarreling with each other at the North Sea, the United Kingdom’s Royal Navy and privateers of both companies have had countless far sea voyage experiences in Atlantic, Pacific, and Indian Oceans.

 The only worthy match for them was only the full-power Armada, which is currently locked up in Spanish ports due to a budget deficit and unpaid salaries.

 The main battle in the Netherlands began in late November.
 To no one’s surprise, the Regent Elizabeth(or the Lioness)’s French troops launched the first attack.
 The 40,000 France army’s feat was comparable with that of 100,000, while the Spanish army has long lost its’ will to fight and just lingered on the battlefield.